 Find a package version in DEB based systems

-In Debian, Ubuntu and its derivatives such as Linux Mint, Elementary OS, we can find the installed package(Apache webserver) version using command:
+In Debian, Ubuntu and its derivatives such as Linux Mint, Elementary OS, we can find the installed a package, Say Apache webserver, version using command:

 dpkg -s apache2 | grep -i version

 To display the extensive information of an installed package, run:

 dpkg -s apache2